jaxxstorm/leebriggs.co.uk/_posts/2024-03-23-why-public-k8s-controlplane.md

 Do you ever really think about how you get access to your Kubernetes control plane?
 Whatever mechanism you use to provision your cluster, you get a `KUBECONFIG` and usually just go on your merry way to overcomplicating your infrastructure.

-However, if you stop and examine the server in your `KUBECONFIG`, you might question, where _is_ that server.
+However, if you've ever looked at your `KUBECONFIG` you'll see you have a server address.

 You can check the health of your cluster by doing the following: